OctopusDeploy/blog/blog/2021-10/multi-cloud-kubernetes/index.md

 - Kubernetes
 ---

 Containerizing applications on cloud platforms is a hot topic.
-The big three cloud providers (Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP)) have all implemented Kubernetes (K8s) platform services; Azure Kubernetes Service (AKS), Elastic Kubernetes Service (EKS), and Google Kubernetes Engine (GKE).
-In this post, I'll demonstrate how easy it is to move from K8s cloud platform to another using Octopus Deploy.
+The big three cloud providers (Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP)) have all implemented Kubernetes (K8s) platform services:

+- Azure Kubernetes Service (AKS)
+- Elastic Kubernetes Service (EKS)
+- Google Kubernetes Engine (GKE)

+In this post, I demonstrate how easy it is to move from one K8s cloud platform to another using Octopus Deploy.

 ## Creating clusters
-Before diving into deployments, create a cluster in each of the cloud providers previously mentioned.
+Before diving into deployments, create a cluster in each of the cloud providers mentioned above.
 Each provider has a command-line interface (CLI) available for you to use.

 We'll utilize the [Runbooks](https://octopus.com/docs/runbooks) feature of Octopus Deploy to create the clusters.
-In addition, we'll be using the [Execution Containers for Workers](https://octopus.com/docs/projects/steps/execution-containers-for-workers) feature as the [worker tools](https://hub.docker.com/r/octopusdeploy/worker-tools) image contains the CLI for all three platforms as well as kubectl.
+In addition, we'll use the [Execution Containers for Workers](https://octopus.com/docs/projects/steps/execution-containers-for-workers) feature as the [Worker tools](https://hub.docker.com/r/octopusdeploy/worker-tools) image contains the CLI for all three platforms as well as kubectl.

-(The following screenshot is using Octopus Cloud, self-hosted instances of Octopus will need to create a worker with Docker installed to use this feature.)
+(The following screenshot is using Octopus Cloud.
+Self-hosted instances of Octopus will need to create a Worker with Docker installed to use this feature.)
 ![](octopus-step-use-worker-tools.png)

 :::hint
-You will need to configure an External Feed to a Docker Registry such as Docker Hub to use the Execution Containers feature
+You need to configure an External Feed to a Docker Registry such as Docker Hub to use the Execution Containers feature.
 :::

 ### Azure
-To work with AKS, you'll first need to [create an Azure Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).
-This post assumes you are framiliar with how to create an Azure Service Principal, so this topic will not be covered.
-Once the Service Principal has been created, it needs to be added as an Azure Account within Octopus Deploy.
-You will need the following pieces of information to add it to Octopus:
+To work with AKS, you first need to [create an Azure Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).

+This post assumes you're familiar with creating an Azure Service Principal, so won't be covered.

+After the Service Principal is created, it needs to be added as an Azure Account within Octopus Deploy.

+You need the following pieces of information to add it to Octopus:

 - Subscription ID
 - Directory (tenant) ID
 - Application (client) ID
 - Application Key/Password (client secret for an App Registration)

-Microsoft has developed the [az CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) that can be used to interface with all of your Azure resources.
-Using the CLI, we're able to create a K8s cluster and add it to Octopus Deploy in 3 steps:
+Microsoft developed the [az CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) that can be used to interface with all of your Azure resources.
+Using the CLI, we can create a K8s cluster and add it to Octopus Deploy in 3 steps:

-- Create Resource group
+1. Create Resource group
-- Create K8s cluster
+1. Create K8s cluster
-- Add cluster as deployment target
+1. Add cluster as deployment target

 #### Create Resource group
-The first two steps in your process will use the `Run an Azure Script` step template.
+The first two steps in your process will use the **Run an Azure Script** step template.
 Add a step to your runbook, choose the Azure category, and select the `Run an Azure Script` step

 ![](octopus-add-azure-script.png)